German Shepherd

 First Days Home

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition German Shepherds are prone to.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — extra pounds strain their hips and spine, and for a breed already predisposed to degenerative myelopathy, excess weight accelerates the loss of rear-leg function.

 Veterinary Care Schedule for German Shepherds